monrdeme/aws-multi-tier-app/README.md

 - Click "Edit inbound rules" > "Add rule".
 - Set Type to "SSH", Source to "Anywhere-IPv4 (0.0.0.0/0)".
 Add a description like "Test rule for remediation".
 - Click "Save rules".
-- Navigate to the AWS Lambda console, find your lambda, go to its Monitor tab, and then Logs (via CloudWatch Logs).
+- Navigate to the Lambda console, find your lambda, go to its Monitor tab, and then Logs (via CloudWatch Logs).
 You should see an invocation and logs indicating that the Lambda detected and revoked the rule.
 - Refresh the Security Group inbound rules in the EC2 console.
 The rule you just added should be gone.

 <img src="https://i.postimg.cc/6q7x4yVm/ssh-remediation-test.png" width="1100"/>